Notice of Pre-AIA or AIA Status

 generating, via the first device, a data unit including the first payload to relay the first payload to the third device of the vehicle (This trailer module 1010-2 can simply forward the message to the next forward trailer module 1010-1 or may append the message to a data message of its own [relay first payload to trailer 112-1, e.g. third device], see ¶ 0088); and sending the data unit on the power line (Using the power line carrier 460, this message is transmitted to and received by the trailer module 1010-2 in the trailer 112-2 that is leading the trailer 112-3 that originated the message, see ¶ 0088).

-Haslam does not expressly disclose wherein the communications traffic on the power line is monitored to relay the first payload in response to one or more conditions being met including a channel quality associated with the power line in the vehicle being below a first threshold.
+Haslam does not expressly disclose wherein the communications traffic on the power line is monitored to identify whether to relay the first payload based on one or more conditions being met including a channel quality associated with the power line in the vehicle being below a first threshold.

-Before the effective filing date of the claimed invention, it would have been obvious to one of ordinary skill in the art to modify Haslam with Nishizaka to teach wherein the communications traffic on the power line is monitored to relay the first payload in response to one or more conditions being met including a channel quality associated with the power line in the vehicle being below a first threshold.
-The suggestion/motivation would have been in order to transmit and receive a communication signal to/from communication devices appropriately (see Col. 11, lines 14-16).
+Before the effective filing date of the claimed invention, it would have been obvious to one of ordinary skill in the art to modify Haslam with Lee to teach wherein the communications traffic on the power line is monitored to identify whether to relay the first payload based on one or more conditions being met including a channel quality associated with the power line in the vehicle being below a first threshold.
+The suggestion/motivation would have been in order to determine whether directly communicating data packets to a destination communication apparatus should be performed based on information determined with respect to the destination communication apparatus, and transmit the data packets to either the destination communication apparatus or to a repeater based on the determined information (see ¶ 0019).

 As to Claim 15, Haslam teaches an apparatus for data communication, comprising: one or more memories; and one or more processors coupled to the one or more memories (The computer (924) may be physically connected to the tractor module (120) using a port.
 The computer (924) may communicate wirelessly with the tractor module (120).
 The computer (924) includes a processor and a coupled, associated memory, see ¶ 0079) and configured to: monitor, via a first device of a vehicle, communications traffic on a power line to receive a first payload originating from a second device of the vehicle and targeted to a third device of the vehicle (existing trailer modules to receive data over the PLC interface from one trailer away, i.e., the next following trailer, and to act as a repeater for that data to the tractor module…a software protocol that appends data sent by any trailer module to its own message that is sent forward to a next trailer module in the series, until all the appended messages are delivered to the tractor module, see ¶ 0082; the tractor 122 is pulling three trailers (112-1, 112-2 and 112-3, 112 collectively) connected in series, see ¶ 0083; Each trailer module 1010 is able to transmit data at least forward to a leading trailer.
 In the illustrated example, trailer 112-2 is leading trailer to trailer 112-3; and trailer 112-3 is a following trailer to trailer 112-2, etc, see ¶ 0084; The trailer module 1010-3 of the rearmost trailer 112-3 may generate a data message [a first payload originating from trailer 112-3, e.g. second device, of the vehicle].
 This message may be generated periodically, on command or in response to the occurrence of specific event, such as connection of the trailer 112-3 to the power line carrier 460...The message may have an electronic header that indicates the trailer from which the message originated along with a data payload of the data being transmitted, see ¶ 0087; Using the power line carrier 460, this message is transmitted to and received by the trailer module 1010-2 in the trailer 112-2 that is leading the trailer 112-3 that originated the message [communications traffic on a power line to receive a first payload originating from trailer 112-3, e.g. second device, and received by trailer 112-2, e.g. first device, of the vehicle].
 This trailer module 1010-2 can simply forward the message to the next forward trailer module 1010-1 or may append the message to a data message of its own [a first payload targeted to trailer 112-1, e.g. third device], see ¶ 0088; the method 1100 beings with a trailer module, as described above, receiving 1101 a data message with an identification header (ID header) from a following trailer.
 As noted above, the module determines 1102 whether to add further data to the message [monitors, via trailer 112-2, e.g. first device]…If more data is to be added, the module will append 1103 the data received from the following trailer with the corresponding identification header to its own message including its ID header and data payload [targeted to trailer 112-1, e.g. third device, communications traffic received from a 112-3, e.g. second device], see ¶ 0092.
 Examiner construes that trailer 112-2 monitors the message received from trailer 112-3 which is targeted to trailer 112-1); generate, via the first device, a data unit including the first payload to relay the first payload to the third device; and send the data unit on the power line (This trailer module 1010-2 can simply forward the message to the next forward trailer module 1010-1 or may append the message to a data message of its own [relay first payload to trailer 112-1, e.g. third device], see ¶ 0088); and sending the data unit on the power line (Using the power line carrier 460, this message is transmitted to and received by the trailer module 1010-2 in the trailer 112-2 that is leading the trailer 112-3 that originated the message, see ¶ 0088).